anartovich/streams-open-docs/content/en/docs/streams/management-api.md

 * **Process**: Continuous improvement of the process to deliver a quality service is key.
 * **Technology**: Tools that automate the manual processes and integrate with other tools to make it easier and faster to develop, package, test, release, and deploy the service.

-### AMPLIFY Streams DevOps approach
+### Streams DevOps approach

-Taking a DevOps approach to Event-Driven API management with AMPLIFY Streams enables you to streamline the delivery of updates or new capabilities in your services to your customers and partners.
+Taking a DevOps approach to Event-Driven API management with Streams enables you to streamline the delivery of updates or new capabilities in your services to your customers and partners.

-AMPLIFY Streams is a CI/CD native solution that you can easily snap in to your existing DevOps pipeline.
-Simplify and customize how you manage Event-Driven APIs across your organization by using the AMPLIFY Streams Management API to manage every aspects of your topics.
+Streams is a CI/CD native solution that you can easily snap in to your existing DevOps pipeline.
+Simplify and customize how you manage Event-Driven APIs across your organization by using the Streams Management API to manage every aspects of your topics.

 ## Streams Management API Overview